sony/esstra/doc/case-study/debian.md

 This is because the `strip` command removes debug information but does not recognize ESSTRA's metadata.

-To begin with, we use the `rm` command of the ESSTRA Utility to remove ESSTRA's metadata from all the ELF files that are to be included in the binary package:
+To begin with, we use the `rm` command of ESSTRA Utility to remove ESSTRA's metadata from all the ELF files that are to be included in the binary package:

 ```diff